25+ Amazing Things to Do in Old Montreal for Winter 2018

 It’s a museum about Montreal‘s history and archeology, but Pointe à Calières is far from boring.
-They’ve got a wide range of permanent exhibitions: one about the beginnings of Montreal, one about local pirates (perfect for kids), a multimedia show, a hands on archeological adventure – and so much more to discover!
-This summer and fall you can even travel to Ancient Egypt with their temporary Queens of Egypt exhibition.
+They’ve got a wide range of exhibitions: from the beginnings of Montreal, to local pirates (perfect for kids), contemporary culture, a hands on archeological adventure – and so much more to discover!

 Full of designer boutiques, even hitting the mall can be a cultural and artistic event here in Old Montreal.

 Rooney, a clothing and accessory boutique, seeks to provide its patrons with the best of the latest trends, from both well known and independent up-and-coming designers.
 That means a more intimate shopping experience: the items you take home aren’t just another consumer good, they’re a quality product with a story.
 Come shop here worry-free, Rooney’s collection promises to be right on fashion’s cutting edge.

 This high end men’s clothing store could actually double as an art gallery.
 That’s because the collections you’ll find at Michel Brisson are so meticulously chosen that just perusing through the items transports you into the minds and worlds of some of the best international designers.

 Denis Gagnon clothing is an architectural marvel in itself.
 His designs are at the forefront of fashion, stemming not from trends but from his imagination.
 Taking a precise and delicate approach to leather, famously Gagnon’s favourite material, the clothes may not be in the average shopper’s price range.
 They are instead works of art, hanging on racks in the minimalist boutique (along with the clothes of a few other designers) the way paintings hang on the walls of a gallery.